Timinator2000/Algorithm_X/06 - your turn/06 - breaking bifid.md

 # Looking at the Puzzle as an Exact Cover

-Let’s now consider an example similar in structure to the test cases and try to identify actions and requirements for Algorithm X in hopes that Algorithm X can identify how the Polybius Square should be constructed.
+Let’s now consider an example similar in structure to the test cases and try to identify actions and requirements for Algorithm X in hopes that Algorithm X can identify how the Polybius square should be constructed.
 In the next diagram, I have short 3-letter strings for `plainText1` and `cipherText1`, but the entire Polybius square is completely blank.

 <BR><BR>
 ![Toy Example](ToyBifid.png)